arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-3.md

 We made it.
 This is our coveted (recursive) Y Combinator.

 ## Conclusion
 Does it work?
-Let's see.
+The tests are still green.

+Let's see if it allows us to use a recursive sum function as an anonymous lambda.<br/>
 Remember when we got stuck with the following?

 ```csharp
 var result = new [] { 0, 1, 2, 3, 4 }.Select(n => n == 0 ?
 0 : n + ???(n - 1));